This Eastlake Victorian home was built in 1891 for James F. Crawford, a lumberman.

 He married Margaret Pearson Stickney, of Baltimore, in 1908.
 She was the daughter of George Stickney and Lydia Pearson of Baltimore.
 They had two sons: Lloyd Stickney Stark, born September 20, 1909, and John Wingate Stark, born January 30, 1916.
 Margaret died on October 12, 1930 from an intestinal obstruction.
 November 23, 1931, Lloyd married Katherine Louisa Perkins the daughter of Albert Thompson Perkins and Eva LeMoine of St. Louis, Missouri.
 Their daughters were Mary , born in 1933, and Katherine, born in 1934 and Susan born October 14, 1938 and passed away October 23, 1938.

 Lloyd Stark’s political career began when he sought the governorship of Missouri in 1936.
 He was endorsed by Tom Pendergast, the political boss of Kansas City.
 He is remembered for calling upon the people of Missouri to “Clean up the unholy alliance of politics and crime in this state.”
 He attempted to oust Harry Truman in the Democratic Primary for one of Missouri’s Senate seats.
 He lost the primary and at the end of his term as governor, he returned to Louisiana to live on his family’s apple orchard.
 He died on September 17, 1972 and was buried in the Riverview Cemetery.
 4

-By the early 1970s the many plantings around the house were hiding it away but, the house remained white.
+By the early 1970s the many plantings around the house were hiding it away .

-By the mid 1980s Anita Ludwig has purchased the house.
-She gives the house a new look and works hard to get it listed on the National Register of Historic Places and Missouri ‘s Historic Register.
+By the mid 1980s Anita Ludwig had purchased the house.
+She gave the house a new look and worked to get it listed on the National Register of Historic Places and Missouri ‘s Historic Register.

 The interior of the home today: